 In FY 17 Amul with a turnover of Rs.27, 043 crores have shown a jump of 17.5 percent as compared to the previous year.
-While this is a good jump for the Gujarat Cooperative Milk Marketing federation (GCMMF) owned brand, it is less than the jump of 67 percent in fiscal 2015.
+While this is a good jump for the Gujarat Cooperative Milk Marketing Federation (GCMMF) owned brand, it is less than the jump of 67 percent in fiscal 2015.
 Overall since 2010 Amul has increased their turnover 3.5 times from Rs.8005 to Rs.27, 043 crores in 2017.
-In these past seven years the cooperative has shown a quantum growth of about 238 percent which means the CARG has stood at 19 percent during this period.
-In these past seven years they have also been able to increase farmer incomes fourfold, incentivising them to increase milk production.
+In these past seven years, the cooperative has shown a quantum growth of about 238 percent which means the CARG has stood at 19 percent during this period.
+In these past seven years, they have also been able to increase farmer incomes fourfold, incentivizing them to increase milk production.

 Amul has said that the increase in turnover can be attributed to the expansion the company has carried out in its procurement, processing and distribution network.

-In the coming year Amul expects to continue to expand its milk procurement, increase its manufacturing facilities, marketing and distribution networks.
+In the coming year, Amul expects to continue to expand its milk procurement, increase its manufacturing facilities, marketing, and distribution networks.
 Amul’s aim is to achieve a business turnover of around Rs.50, 000 by 2021.
 The largest cooperative in India stands at 13th position in the world but has ambitions to become number one in the world.
-Amul’s new plants in Taloja (Maharashtra) Kolkata, Surendranagar and Ahmedabad are being constructed with the aim to increase the production capacity.
-On the anvil is an increase in milk powder manufacturing with expansion capacity in Gandhinagar and new plant in Himmatnagar and paneer and chocolate production.
+Amul’s new plants in Taloja (Maharashtra) Kolkata, Surendranagar, and Ahmedabad are being constructed with the aim to increase the production capacity.
+On the anvil is an increase in milk powder manufacturing with expansion capacity in Gandhinagar and a new plant in Himmatnagar and paneer and chocolate production.

 Andhra based Heritage Foods enters Punjab

 Dairy product maker Heritage Foods has entered Punjab after acquiring the dairy business of Reliance Retail and its brands ‘Dairy life’ and ‘Dairy Pure’.
-Reliance Retail had a dairy business that covered Delhi Punjab Haryana, Rajasthan and Himachal Pradesh.
-After the acquisition Heritage Foods has access to another 200,000 litres of milk per day and a presence in 15 states in the country and now handles more than 1.4million tonnes of milk.
-Heritage foods will work towards having the same success in the north as it has had in the south and so they will procure milk from local farmers and establish processing centres near consumers.
+Reliance Retail had a dairy business that covered Delhi Punjab Haryana, Rajasthan, and Himachal Pradesh.
+After the acquisition, Heritage Foods has access to another 200,000 liters of milk per day and a presence in 15 states in the country and now handles more than 1.4million tonnes of milk.
+Heritage foods will work towards having the same success in the north as it has had in the south and so they will procure milk from local farmers and establish processing centers near consumers.

-Out of the 2 lakh litres of milk more than 20 percent comes from Punjab and so Heritage Foods plans to grow the two acquired brands here.
-The company already has a major production unit in Rai, Sonepat in Haryana and has started to acquire milk processing units in Punjab and will use Reliance’s existing retail and wholesale channels to distribute and sell its products in Amritsar, Ludhiana, Jalandhar, Bhatinda and Patiala.
-It will offer high quality products in these cities which include milk, flavoured milk, curd, butter, ghee and dairy whitener.
+Out of the 2 lakh liters of milk, more than 20 percent comes from Punjab and so Heritage Foods plans to grow the two acquired brands here.
+The company already has a major production unit in Rai, Sonepat in Haryana and has started to acquire milk processing units in Punjab and will use Reliance’s existing retail and wholesale channels to distribute and sell its products in Amritsar, Ludhiana, Jalandhar, Bhatinda, and Patiala.
+It will offer high-quality products in these cities which include milk, flavored milk, curd, butter, ghee and dairy whitener.

-Kinjal Darukhanawala is the founder and chief executive officer of Wegan Foods.
-She has stated that they intend to offer delicious dairy free products as there is a growing market for these.
-For instance people will have a healthier lifestyle but will at the same time be able to enjoy pastas, pizzas, nachos, grilled cheese sandwiches and burgers with their non-dairy cheese which is nutritious but cheesy and gooey too just like regular dairy cheese.
-They will continue to develop more products that are equally delicious and suitable for vegans, Jains and lactose intolerant people.
+Kinjal Darukhanawala is the founder and chief executive officer of Vegan Foods.
+She has stated that they intend to offer delicious dairy-free products as there is a growing market for these.
+For instance, people will have a healthier lifestyle but will at the same time be able to enjoy pasta, pizzas, nachos, grilled cheese sandwiches and burgers with their non-dairy cheese which is nutritious but cheesy and gooey too just like regular dairy cheese.
+They will continue to develop more products that are equally delicious and suitable for vegans, Jains, and lactose intolerant people.
 The products will initially be launched in Mumbai via modern trade and specific delivery platforms.
 The company also intends to set up a network for supplying to restaurants, hotels, catering companies, coffee shop chains and airlines.

 Chili’s plans to expand footprint in South and West India